 be the case by default.
 One common solution is to add the proxy server’s user to the Galaxy user’s primary group.

 umask option can also help here.

 By setting the

 run.sh will no longer automatically serve Galaxy via HTTP (since it is assumed that

 you are setting a socket to serve Galaxy via a proxy server).
-If you wish to continue serving HTTP directly with uWSGI
+If you wish to continue serving HTTP directly with Gunicorn

-uWSGI can be configured to serve HTTP and/or HTTPS directly:
+Gunicorn can be configured to serve HTTPS directly:

 To bind to ports < 1024 (e.g. if you want to bind to the standard HTTP/HTTPS ports 80/443), you must bind as the

 user and drop privileges to the Galaxy user.
 However you are strongly encouraged to setup a proxy server

 In all strategies, once a handler has been assigned jobs, you cannot unconfigure that handler (e.g. to decrease the